 Connection Time This indicates how long the current connection has been established.
-PPPoE Link Status This indicates whether or not the connection is currently established. • If the connection does not exist, the "Connect" button can be used to establish a connection.
+Connection to Server This indicates whether or not the connection is currently established.
+If the connection does not exist, the "Connect" button can be used to establish a connection.
 If the connection currently exists, the "Disconnect" button can be used to break the connection.
+Normally, it is not necessary to use the Connect and Disconnect buttons unless the setting "Connect auto- matically, as required" is disabled.
 Negotiation This indicates the status of the PPPoE Server login.
+Authentication This will show the Authentication status of the connection.
 IP Address The IP Address of this device, as seen by Internet users.
 This address is allocated by your ISP (Internet Service Provider).
 Network Mask The Network Mask associated with the IP Address above.
 Buttons Connect If not connected, establish a connection to your ISP.
 Disconnect If connected to your ISP, hang up the connection.
-Close Close this window.
+Close Close this window. ·